ctz/ctz.github.com/_posts/2013-12-17-crime-vs-zlib.md

 That's because the occurance of 'twid=sec' in the Cookie value will refer back to the HTTP preamble line in the first example, but will probably get encoded literally in the second.

-# Aside 1: a crappy zlib compressor
+# Aside: a crappy zlib compressor
 I hereby present the world's stupidest zlib 'compressor':

     from zlib import adler32